Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "A Droud.
 Larry Niven?
 Gil ‘The Arm’ Hamilton?"
 Nadeau shook his head and Taylor explained.
 "From an old scifi novel called *‘Death by Ecstasy.’* A Droud is a cybernetic implant that doubles as a drug.
 It constantly stimulates the brain’s pleasure centers, overriding all other impulses with permanent overwhelming bliss.
 Droud users would sit at a table full of food and starve to death because they were too blissed out to notice the hunger, or anything else for that matter."

-"Sounds more like a creative form of suicide than a drug…"
+"Sounds more like a creative form of suicide than a drug..."

 "Or a murder weapon," Taylor nodded.
 "That’s what it was in the book, and that’s what this nanoscale mesh is doing.
 In a much less crude manner than Niven envisioned, too."

-"And on a far larger scale…" Nadeau shivered.
+"And on a far larger scale..."
+Nadeau shivered.
 "There’s no possibility it’s just a design flaw?"
 "No." Taylor hesitated.
 "Well... no. No, I don’t think so.
 Almost certainly not.
 I can’t imagine the technology would have become so ubiquitous if it was obviously flawed.
 It must have seemed so totally safe that anybody who declined it could safely be written off."

 "And they made them universal."

 "Not just universal, *unavoidable.* Every OmoAru is born with these implants already grown around their cells.
 Hell, the female gamete is probably laced with them.
 And there’s no way to prevent that, not with human technology."

 He sighed, and stepped over Sergeant Lee’s legs to grab his office chair.
 Lee was flat on his back on the floor under an OmoAru computer desk, applying the brute-force approach to taking it apart.
-Apparently the OmoAru hadn’t been big believers in user-serviceable parts…or possibly *these* OmoAru had been paranoid of having their equipment tampered with.
+Apparently the OmoAru hadn’t been big believers in user-serviceable parts... or possibly *these* OmoAru had been paranoid of having their equipment tampered with.

 Either way, what Lee and Lewis Beverote had discovered so far between them suggested that despite being millennia in advance of human technology, OmoAru computers weren’t that far different to human ones.
 A transistor was a transistor, a chip was a chip, and the realities of voltage, heat and signalling rates meant that the computers were the only tech in the ancient lab that might yield fruit when returned to Scotch Creek.
 For now.